noranta4/The-Knowledge-Bot/readme.md

 incorrect relations and entities tags.
-The wide range of knowledge considered permits the inclusion of very specific entries, that are the major part of the KBS, on the other hand this wide inclusion makes the described entity-relation couples very sparse in the universe of all possible couples, so during a regular user experience most of the time the chatbot answer is �Sorry, I have not an answer for this question�.
+The wide range of knowledge considered permits the inclusion of very specific entries, that are the major part of the KBS, on the other hand this wide inclusion makes the described entity-relation couples very sparse in the universe of all possible couples, so during a regular user experience most of the time the chatbot answer is “Sorry, I have not an answer for this question”.
 A dataset restricted to certain domains and with a better coverage seems more suitable.

 See the report for a detailed discussion of the Chatbot and the performance evaluation.